-- 21. The process whereby a person filters information based on how relevant it is to them. - 22.
-The process whereby a person retains information based on how well it matches their values and beliefs. - 23.
-Advertising designed to startle people so as to get their attention.
+- 12. The process whereby a person filters information based on how relevant it is to them. - 13.
+The process whereby a person retains information based on how well it matches their values and beliefs. - 14.
+The process whereby consumers misinterpret information and messages.